 Singalila National Park is a reserved forest area located at the Singalila ridge in Darjeeling district.
 This is a high altitude park spanning between 7,900ft to about 12,000ft covering an area of 78.6 square kms.
 This is in fact the highest altitude park in the state of West Bengal.

-and extends through Tonglu, Tumling, Gairibas, Kalipokhari, Bikheybhanjan and all the way up to Sandakphu (11,909 ft) and beyond to Phalut (11,811 ft).
+(which is located at the base) and extends through Tonglu, Tumling, Gairibas, Kalipokhari, Bikheybhanjan and all the way up to Sandakphu (11,909 ft) and beyond to Phalut (11,811 ft).
 Sandakphu and Phalut are the two highest peaks of Singalila range.

-Singalila National Park is popular to the tourists from all over the world for it amazing flora and fauna, and the stunning view of the Himalayan peaks including the Everest and Kanchenjunga.
+Singalila National Park is popular to tourists from all over the world for it amazing flora and fauna, and the stunning view of the Himalayan peaks including the Everest and Kanchenjunga.

 Plantations in Singalila National Park

 As you trek or drive through the park, you will pass through forests areas full of oaks, ferns, silver firs, bamboo and flowering plants like rhododendrons, wide range of orchids, magnolias, primula and several other types of flowering plants.
 During March to April, rhododendrons (of around 20 different types) bloom in different colors all across the park.